Dimitrovich702/Dynamic-Music-Player-SL/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use it to create and sell your own products, but the script itself cannot be resold without further strong modifications.
+You are free to use it to create and sell your own products, but the script itself cannot be resold.

 ![image](https://github.com/Dimitrovich702/Dynamic-Music-Player-SL/assets/151694954/964c5efb-9016-481e-a186-e82fd67be9b5)